Chronic obstructive pulmonary disease (COPD)

 What are the risk factors for chronic obstructive pulmonary disease?

-People who smoke are at a higher risk of developing chronic obstructive pulmonary disease.
+People who smoke are at an increased risk of developing chronic obstructive pulmonary disease.
 Not all smokers contract the disease.
-However most people with COPD have previously smoked or still smoke.
+However, most people with COPD smoke or have smoked in the past.

 Persistent, long-term pulmonary irritation can also favor COPD.
 This includes significant exposure to certain types of dust at the workplace.